kaoutherabrougui/tech-portfolio/docs/about.md

 ### Alliance IT and Concursoft, Backend Software Engineer Consultant, Bay Area, CA May-2011 - November-2016

-- General Electric: Worked as full stack engineer to develop new features for the Fleet Support project, and maintain existing features.
+- General Electric: Worked as full stack engineer to develop new features for the Fleet Support project and maintain existing features.
 Partnered in pair programming and followed strict TDD to design, implement and test new end to end features for Asset Performance Management.

-- Bank of America: Dened and constructed layers, server-side objects and client-side interfaces based on J2EE design patterns.
+- Bank of America: Defined and constructed layers, server-side objects and client-side interfaces based on J2EE design patterns.
 Worked on the MySQL migration project.
 Worked on Spring MVC, Spring transactions, Spring security/Hibernate Applications.